The era of the Brown Bomber, Joe Louis was one of the greatest and most colorful boxers to grace the sport.

 Louis died of cardiac arrest in Desert Springs Hospital near Las Vegas on April 12, 1981, just hours after his last public appearance viewing the Larry Holmes-Trevor Berbick Heavyweight Championship.

-Ronald Reagan waived the eligibility rules for burial at Arlington National Cemetery and Louis was buried there with full military honours on April 21, 1981.
+Ronald Reagan waived the eligibility rules for burial at Arlington National Cemetery and Louis was buried there with full military honors on April 21, 1981.

 His funeral was paid for in part by former competitor and friend, Max Schmeling, who also acted as a pallbearer.